Skip to content

 Every prompt below assumes you have copied the management commentary into your AI session.
 The model does not have access to the live filing, and any prompt that lets it pretend otherwise produces confident fiction.
 I learned that the hard way the first time I asked Perplexity to “analyse the last META call” without pasting anything.
 Paste the text.
 Then ask the question.

-All five prompts follow the Prompt Stack — ROLE, FILTER, RISK, VERDICT — for the reasons every other post on this site uses it: ROLE keeps the model out of cheerleader mode, FILTER forces real text in, RISK is the bit retail readers skip, VERDICT prevents an “it depends” non-answer.
+All five prompts follow the Prompt Stack, SCOPE, FILTER, RISK, VERDICT, for the reasons every other post on this site uses it.
+SCOPE fences the model to the text you paste and lets it flag what it can’t verify, FILTER forces real text in, RISK is the bit retail readers skip, VERDICT prevents an “it depends” non-answer.

 Before reading what management said, list what a careful investor would expect to hear addressed.
 Then check whether each item was covered, hedged, or absent.
 Management can’t hide what they don’t mention, but a casual reader notices presences, not absences.
-I ran this on the META Q1 2026 commentary: the model flagged quantified AI ROI as the most conspicuous absence — Zuckerberg used the word “return” without producing one while adding $10bn to an already-record capex line — and marked tariff and supply-chain exposure ABSENT in a quarter where the capex revision was pinned on “higher component costs”.
+I ran this on the META Q1 2026 commentary.
+The model flagged quantified AI ROI as the most conspicuous absence.
+Zuckerberg used the word “return” without producing one while adding $10bn to an already-record capex line.
+It also marked tariff and supply-chain exposure ABSENT in a quarter where the capex revision was pinned on “higher component costs”.

 // Prompt 1 - Conspicuous omissions